Spring Break Trips (March 5-9, 2018)

 Help this organization improve the economic well being of low to moderate income families through hunger relief, after school programs and saving programs and more.
 During their stay breakers will serve at-risk children in an after school academic enrichment environment and learn of the communities struggle regain its wealth.
 Breakers will also assist this organization with daily task such as food distribution, gardening projects, restoration and housing service projects.

-Constructing a Trail - Adding Miles to the Miles:
+Constructing a Trail - Adding Miles to the Miles: FULL

 Social Issue: Enviroment